 HE-BCI major review

-• To undertake an investigation that meets the goal of specifying users’ needs for data on interactions between the HE sector, and the businesses and communities they work with, identifying output objectives, concepts of interest, and availability of data; starting in summer 2019.
+- To undertake an investigation that meets the goal of specifying users’ needs for data on interactions between the HE sector, and the businesses and communities they work with, identifying output objectives, concepts of interest, and availability of data.

-• To produce a business case for the Design and Build of new or improved data collection/ingestion instruments along with associated processing, analysis and dissemination plans by the end of the 2019/20 academic year.
+- To produce a business case for the design and build of new or improved data collection/ingestion instruments along with associated processing, analysis and dissemination plans (revised deadline of the end of the 2022/23 academic year).

 Initial review timeline